 Many other neurotransmitter systems participate in the biological mechanisms of fear and anxiety.
-Neuropeptides, including substances P, N, and Y; corticotropin-releasing factor (CRF); cannabinoids; and others, modulate fear in animal models.^{68-70} However, none of the experimental agents that utilize these systems have been translated into FDA-approved treatments.71 Stringent criteria for approval, along with high placebo responses typical in anxiety trials, could be responsible.72 potential target for pharmacological intervention, but relatively few classes of medications are used in clinical practice for the treatment of anxiety.
-These drug classes are briefly discussed next.
+Neuropeptides, including substances P, N, and Y; corticotropin-releasing factor (CRF); cannabinoids; and others, modulate fear in animal models.68-70 However, none of the experimental agents that utilize these systems have been translated into FDA-approved treatments.
+Stringent criteria for approval, along with high placebo responses typical in anxiety trials, could be responsible.